kalperin/alljoyn_objc/README-INSTALLING.txt

 AllJoyn-enabled apps for iOS and Mac OS/X. The source for this tool is located under alljoyn_objc/AllJoynCodeGenerator.

-Please take the time to read the “AllJoyn Programming Guide for the Objective-C Language” document and follow the tutorial contained within, as it explains in easy to follow steps how to create a new AllJoyn-enabled iOS app from scratch, in addition to introducing you to some background concepts that will help you understand AllJoyn.
+Please take the time to read the "AllJoyn Programming Guide for the Objective-C Language" document and follow the tutorial contained within, as it explains in easy to follow steps how to create a new AllJoyn-enabled iOS app from scratch, in addition to introducing you to some background concepts that will help you understand AllJoyn.